 From time to time it looks like too much.
-All those things you should just know about Capital can be a little bit daunting.
+All those things you should just know about CHS can be a little bit daunting.
 But you join the little pieces of knowledge with the bigger ones until you become an expert.
 One of the customers I deal with has staff who guide designs all the way from concept and architectural studies, through systems design in detailed optioned logical drawing to Capital Integrator topology views merged with Mechanical CAD data and on to harness BOM detailing.
 Oh, and electrical simulation too.
 Oh and I haven’t really made it clear.
 That’s the same person covering all of that ground.
 Many electrical design processes instead fix and compartmentalize these individual functions.

 Interdependence in interdisciplinary flexible teams is a common.
 It is rare to see a single individual having end-to end responsibility for a design.
 If you operate in a work group, the more you know about the requirements of people working upstream and depending on you downstream; the better overall efficiency is acheived.
 The less you know of the full requirements, the more chance of miscommunication in the hand off between one person and another.